AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/01-overview.rst

 What Is a Standard Library Trait?
 -----------------------------------

-* Predefined in Rust’s Standard Library
+* Predefined in Standard Library

   * Describe common behaviors
   * Integrate programmer types with both language features and library API's